Do you only have 24 hours in Milan, Italy? That is just enough time to hit the highlights, provided you plan ahead and avoid the crowds.

-You can spend 24 hours in the city just by shopping.
+You can spend 24 hours in Mialn just by shopping.
 Those with a fondness for brand names will find no shortage of merchandise here.
 Milan is a really fancy city.
 From poodles in tutus to diamond adorned storefronts, the destination practically drips glamour.

-If you only have 24 hours to spend in Milan, or a long 12 hour+ layover, you should make the most of it and explore some highlights of the area.
+If you only have 24 hours to spend in Milan, or a long 12 hour+ layover, you should make the most of it and get to know the city.
 Here’s how!

-You can purchase a train ticket at the kiosk at the terminal or from a live attendant.
+Riders can purchase a train ticket at the kiosks at the airport terminal or from a live attendant.
 The kiosk I used had problems accepting foreign transaction cards so if your credit card isn’t working, check with an attendant first before panicking.

 Best food in Milan

 Stop by any small cafe for lunch.
 I had an amazing prosciutto pizza just minutes away from the Duomo at Luna Rosa.
 Despite being in the center of all tourist activity, this was a quality meal.
 Note that the promised wifi was only available indoors, and you might need to look for a foot pedal when you go to wash you hands in some of these older buildings to pump water through the faucet.